WaddlingLard/Translator-Compiler-Interpreter/README.md

 Keep in mind to make sure the grammar is respected.
 Otherwise it'll throw errors and become angry.
 Also, use quotes (I FORGOT ABOUT THEM).

+The grammar you can use is in each folder in the `GRAMMAR.txt` files.

 ## Results

 This program is in a 100% working state.
 The test suite should be more than enough to see each feature